YogithGT/AudioBook/README.md

 # AudioBook

-## Convert any pdf book into your own AudioBook with Python
+Convert any pdf book into your own AudioBook with Python.

-## No need of any subscription, just make your own Audiobook.
+No need of any subscription, just make your own Audiobook.